Pet Care Home

 Foods and Feeding

-The Shepard’s Pygmy Angelfish is an omnivore, though tends a lot closer to being an herbivore.
-These dwarf angelfish are known to eat mostly algae in the wild.
+The Shepard’s Pygmy Angelfish is is an omnivore, though tends to be a lot closer to an herbivore.
+They are known to eat mostly algae in the wild.
 Their stomach contents are benthic algae and weeds, so a diet rich in vegetable matter is essential.
-The only "meaty" foods they ingest may be an occasional copepod who inhabits the algae they consume.
-They do best in a tank with a good supply of natural algae foods containing copepods and other small edibles, and diatom algae.
+The only “meaty” foods they ingest may be an occasional copepod who inhabits the algae they consume.
+They do best in a tank with a good supply of natural algae foods containing copepods, other small edibles, and diatoms.

 It is important that you feed angelfish all kinds of live, frozen, and prepared formula foods.
 In a mature tank, ingesting copepods and other small proteins with the algae they scrape off the rock, could be sufficient.
 Yet is is still important to feed several times a day even if natural foods are present.
 Provide a good spirulina formula and offer a little meaty food, like adult artemia (good quality brine shrimp) and mysid shrimp.
 Watch and see which foods that you are offering are being eaten and change brands/type of foods as needed.
 There are several good commercial foods available including Formula II and Angel Formula.

-They are said to be controllers of a number of green algae types.
-These include sea lettuces (green nori) Enteromorpha species (currently regarded as a synonym of Ulva) and Ulva species; specifically Enteromorpha prolifera, Enteromorpha linza, Enteromorpha intestinalis, Enteromorpha compressa, Ulva rigida (Sea Lettuce), and Ulva lactuca.
+They are said to be good at controlling a number of green algae types.
+These include sea lettuces (green nori) Enteromorpha species (currently regarded as a synonym of Ulva) and Ulva speces; specifically Enteromorpha prolifera, Enteromorpha linza, Enteromorpha intestinalis, Enteromorpha compressa, Ulva rigida (Sea Lettuce), and Ulva lactuca.
 Others include the green hair algae Derbesia species, specifically Derbesia marina, Derbesia species 2, and Derbesia species 1.
 These also include the composite algae Boodlea species, and others such as Oscillatoria sp.
 2, Oscillatoria sp.
 1, Diatoms Stringy Growth, and Diatom Coating.

-• Tablet Pellet: Yes - May or may not take in the beginning.
+• Tablet / Pellet: Yes – May or may not take in the beginning.
+Feed products that have spirulina material added.

 • Live foods (fishes, shrimps, worms): Some of Diet - Brine shrimp, mysis shrimp, as well as other protein sources can be offered occasionally.